 This enchanted garden is located in Scotland and is one of the most exciting landscape pieces in the world.
 The original castle itself was built in 1952, and since then it has been added to create the masterpiece it is today consistently.
 Referring only to the picture, it is clear to see why this location is a prime spot for people to get photos taken from weddings to prom.
 The topiaries you see in the picture are actually made of foliage we have not discussed in the blog, yew.
 Yew trees hail from all different parts of the world but are more commonly found in European countries.
 Looking at the design of the yew topiaries themselves, you can see it is more abstract negating defined lines, and that plays well with the rugged landscape that Scotland has.
 If you were to look at the rest of the garden, you would see a variety of topiaries made from other foliages like holly and boxwood.
 There are rose gardens that are surrounded by these unique designs and overall, it truly is an enchanting landscape design with a lot of artistic touches thrown in throughout the years.

 All the above examples featured live foliage and living plants, which during those times was all that was available.
 With modern technology, we at Plantscape Commercial Silk have developed an everlasting product that is just as real and even better than what is considered authentic.
 You can shape our product to be the exact shapes as shown above, or create something new and contemporary to go along with the current aesthetic.
 Even though it is dated as far as the 1500s, boxwood hedges are still as classy as ever.
-Our artificial boxwood hedge will provide the same amount of class without requiring the regular maintenance and care that goes into live plants.
+Our fake hedge wall will provide the same amount of class without requiring the regular maintenance and care that goes into live plants.
 We also have unique formulas that we can add to the outer leaves of your product to make it last in the weather, and make it more resistant to fires.
 With more and more people looking to save on costs pertaining to water and cut back on energy usage, artificial foliage is becoming more and more the trend.
 As we move into a world that is more conscious of sustainability, it is important to note these new technologies and try to use them as much as possible.
-Like said before, everything seen above can be used just as effectively and even more effectively with faux boxwood foliage.
+As said before, everything seen above can be used just as effectively and even more effectively with faux boxwood foliage.
 Get in touch with us today to talk to one of our highly skilled project managers.